 Risk management Solving a problem involves a certain amount of risk – this risk should be raised against solving the problem.

 Are we missing the “big problem”?
 It is even more difficult to work on big problems that can solve small problems and reduce human nature to attention.

-Problem solving and decision making process are useful to consider the following questions when facing the problem.
+Problem-solving and decision-making processes are useful to consider the following questions when facing the problem.

 Is this an issue really a problem?